multiplexcuriosus/monkey_robot_codebase/README.md

                 addresses:
                     - 8.8.8.8
 ```

+## Install ROS on the controller device
+Follow the steps described [here](https://wiki.ros.org/noetic/Installation/Ubuntu) to install ROS on the controller device.
+Use *ros-noetic-desktop-full*

 ## Install ROS on the RPP
+Follow the steps described [here](https://wiki.ros.org/noetic/Installation/Ubuntu) to install ROS on the RPP.

-Follow the steps described [here](https://wiki.ros.org/noetic/Installation/Ubuntu).
-It probably suffices to install *ros-noetic-ros-base* instead of *ros-noetic-desktop-full*.
+For the RPP it probably suffices to install *ros-noetic-ros-base* instead of *ros-noetic-desktop-full*.
 The latter includes Rviz and Gazebo (simulations softwares) which are of no use on the headless RPP.

 ## Setup the ROS Environment Variables
 For the RPP with IP-Address <RPP_IP> execute these commands in a terminal on the RPP.